-OTHER INFORMATION

-Opening hours of stores in Bulgaria are usually from 8:30 to 19:00 from Monday to Friday.
-Shopping centers tend to be open slightly longer, from 09:00 to 19:00.
+OTHER INFORMATION Opening hours of stores in Bulgaria are usually from 8:30 to 19:00 from Monday to Friday.
+Shopping centers tend to be open slightly longer, from 09:00 to 21:00.
 On Sundays many shops are closed.
 There is no holiday occurring during the time of our event.

-ARRIVING TO THE CITY

-BY PLANE BY TRAIN BY BUS
+Tap water is safe to drink all over the country but not always pleasant in taste or appearance ARRIVING TO THE CITY BY PLANE BY TRAIN BY BUS